tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Every time your branch tip is updated for any reason, Git stores that information for you in this temporary history.
 You can use your reflog data to refer to older commits as well.

+What happens when you accidentally delete a branch using `git branch -D` or a `git rebase -i` goes wrong?1 This is where Git’s reflog comes in.

+The reflog keeps track of when a branch changes.
+Viewing it, you can find the commit you need to check out to restore a branch.

+git gc, which we talked about in Section 9.1, Compacting Repository History, on page 123, will cause some older reflog entries to expire.
+For example, the commits we just restored are normally deleted after thirty days.
+This can be changed by changing the gc.reflogExpireUnreachable config setting.
+Likewise, normal reflog entries are expired after ninety days, unless you change gc.reflogExpire to something else.
+That is to keep the reflog from getting too large.
+You’ll rarely need to use the reflog, but when you do, it can be a life-saver.
+Rewriting history can be dangerous, and git reflog is a safety net to help keep you safe from yourself.

 ### git show

 show one commit (using hash) & its diff

+### git blame

+`git blame hello.html` prefixes every line with the commit name, committer, and timestamp.
+Dùng `git blame` khi muốn narrow xuống chỉ còn một block of code trong một file.

+`git blame -L 12,13 hello.html` => The `-L` option tells Git to display only a certain set of line ranges.
+It takes single parameter—a <start>,<end>.

+The ending number doesn’t have to be a specific number.
+You can spec-ify it as +N or -N to specify a range.

+- `git blame -L 12,+2 hello.html`
+- `git blame -L 12,-2 hello.html

 ## Add & Commit